Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

-The Best Time to Take Finasteride for Hair Growth
+When is the Best Time to Take Finasteride for Hair Growth?

 Published 02/12/2021

-If DHT is partially to blame for male pattern hair loss — which it usually is, as male androgenetic alopecia is the most common form of hair loss in men, affecting 30 to 50 percent by age 50 — then finasteride can help.
+Male androgenetic alopecia is the most common form of hair loss in men, affecting 30 to 50 percent by age 50 — and that’s where finasteride comes in as a hair loss treatment.

-Here’s what to know about when to start taking finasteride as part of your hair loss routine, including dosage information, the best time of day to take it, how to store it and what to do if you miss a dose.
+Here’s what to know about when to start taking finasteride, including dosage information, the best time of day to take it, how to store it, and what to do if you miss a dose.

 Start at the First Sign of Hair Loss